Guidance for parents – Contingency Planning at Hamstreet – Updated January 2022

 Designated Safeguarding Leads will be alert to new safeguarding and welfare concerns.

-Our kitchens continue to be fully open and normal legal requirements apply about provision of food to all pupils who want it.
+Our kitchens will be fully open from March 8th and normal legal requirements will apply about provision of food to all pupils who want it.
 All Reception and Key Stage One will have a free school lunch.
 For Key Stage Two pupils wishing to have lunch the price is £2.30 unless they are entitled to benefits-related free school meals.
-There will be a two week menu.